Modelling Human Values for Value-Aware Multi-Agent Systems

-In our proposal for defining values, we remain neutral on whether values are considered beliefs, principles, convictions, or anything else identified above or in other research.
-However, we adopt the other aspects of values outlined above, as many theorists' outputs show significant agreement.
-Namely, values guide behaviour by considering what actions or outcomes are desirable or essential for either individuals or collectives.
+In our proposal for defining values, we remain neutral on whether values are considered beliefs, principles, convictions, or any other concept identified above or in other research.
+We understand that there might be no consensus on the terminology used by different authors, but due to the lack of clarity on the nature of values, we choose to remain neutral on this topic.
+However, we adopt the other aspects of values outlined above, where there seems to be a significant agreement on those concepts.
+Namely, \emph{values guide behaviour by considering what actions or outcomes are desirable or essential for either individuals or collectives}.
 In other words, we propose our formal model for value representation by distilling the consensus of social psychology and building from there.

-This will allow us to meet one of our guiding principles described in the introduction; we do not identify with any specific theory of values (principle 7).
+Furthermore, we do not identify with any specific theory of values, which is one of our guiding principles, as described in the introduction (Principle 3).
 We do not, for example, take Schwartz's defined set of ten ``universal'' human values~\cite{Schwartz2012AnOO}, or any other value theory~\cite{ChengFleischmann2010}, as the definitive theory.
-We follow in the footsteps of some value-sensitive design approaches~\cite{davis2015value}, which argue that values are open-ended and should be elicited bottom-up from stakeholders.
+We follow in the footsteps of some value-sensitive design approaches~\cite{davis2015value}, which argue that values are open-ended and should be elicited from stakeholders bottom-up.
 Whilst there is evidence for humans sharing fundamental human values (as illustrated by Schwartz~\cite{Schwartz2012AnOO}), there is also evidence that new values are continuously emerging with new application domains and technologies (as shown by van de Poel~\cite{vandePoel2018}).
-Our ongoing fieldwork and collaboration with stakeholders in real-life use cases from various domains further validated this.
-For example, Subsection~\ref{sec:howEG} illustrates how a social networking app can prioritise different values for different communities, and our work with firefighters illustrates how values may also change from one geographical location to another (such as the values of the firefighters in Costa Rica being categorically different than those in Catalonia).
+Our ongoing fieldwork and collaboration with stakeholders in real-life use cases from various domains further validate this.
+For example, Subsection~\ref{sec:howEG} illustrates how a social networking app can prioritise different values for different communities, and our ongoing work with firefighters illustrates how values may also change from one geographical location to another (such as the values of the firefighters in Ecuador being categorically different from those in Catalonia).
 In summary, the view that values may change is central to our model; hence, we must remain agnostic toward the selected value theory and accommodate value change.